astutespruce/secas-docker/deploy/staging/README.md

 ```

 Follow a similar process for the tiles located in `secas-docker/tiles`.
 Upload
-The Southeast Blueprint and Midwest Blueprint tiles to their respective folders
+the Midwest Blueprint tiles to its respective folder on FileShare, then extract
-on FileShare, then extract both to the `/data/tiles` directory:
+to the `/data/tiles` directory:

 ```
 cd /data/tiles
-curl -L -o southeast_tiles.7z <URL on fileshare>
-7z e -spf southeast_tiles.7z
 curl -L -o midwest_tiles.7z <URL on fileshare>
 7z e -spf midwest_tiles.7z
 ```